Millet Poha Recipe

-Millet Poha is a healthy take on the regular poha recipe where the poha (flattened rice) is replaced with flattened millet.
+Millet Poha is a take on the regular poha recipe where the poha (flattened rice) is replaced with flattened millet.
 It is perfect to serve for breakfast or evening snacks (vegan, gluten-free).

 Millets also have more vitamins and minerals as compared to rice.